zenml-io/zenml/docs/book/extending-zenml/orchestrator.md

 ## Base Implementation

 ZenML aims to enable orchestration with any orchestration tool.
 This is where the `BaseOrchestrator` comes into play.
-It abstracts many of the ZenML specific details away from the actual implementation and exposes a simplified interface:
+It abstracts away many of the ZenML specific details from the actual implementation and exposes a simplified
+interface:

-1. As it is the base class for a specific type of StackComponent, it inherits from the StackComponent class.
-This sets the TYPE variable to the specific StackComponentType.
+1. As it is the base class for a specific type of `StackComponent`, it inherits from the `StackComponent` class.
+This sets the `TYPE` variable to the specific `StackComponentType`.
-2. The FLAVOR class variable needs to be set in the particular sub-class as it is meant to indentify the implementation flavor of the particular orchestrator.
+2. The `FLAVOR` class variable needs to be set in the particular sub-class as it is meant to identify the implementation flavor of the particular orchestrator.
 3. Lastly, the base class features one `abstractmethod`:
    `prepare_or_run_pipeline`.
 In the implementation of every